mayasaffron/Kaur-Health/README.md

 Initially, I thought I may have some numbers on my keyboard not working, however after typing '66' I was able to type every number.
 I then came to the conclusion that I had been trying to enter the numbers in using the number keypad without Num Lock turned on.
 '66' triggered the num lock and 77, 88, would have been just as effective!

-## Unable to correctly render the checkout success page
+## Bug 6 Unable to correctly render the checkout success page
 solution: chnage entire structure, by having one model!
 - I was building the checkout logic, trying to replicate the logic from my contexts.py file, however, my contexts.py file was very specific to my two models.
 I was stumbling with the order_line_items.